unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleState.md

  - The `FeedView` control will be used to display the data and automatically respond to the current State status.
  - See how MVUX generates commands and learn how to react to them in the Model.

+## WeddingHallApp Sample

+You can find the code for our weather app here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/WeddingHallApp

 ## Create the Model

 1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Mvux.HowToMvuxProject), and name your project `TheFancyWeddingHall`.